apereo/cas/docs/cas-server-documentation/installation/Dependency-Management-Versions.md

 <div class="alert alert-info">:information_source: <strong>Ownership</strong><p>
 Please note that the above listed dependencies are generally those that are explicitly requested, owned and controlled by the CAS software.
-There are of course many other modules and dependencies that would be <i>transitively</i> pulled on whose specifics and versions are not directly controlled by CAS.
+There are of course many other modules and dependencies that would be <i>transitively</i> pulled in whose specifics and versions are not directly controlled by CAS.
 In such scenarios, the specific feature module or library itself is responsible for pulling its own dependencies correctly into the build.
 What is listed above should mainly serve as a helpful guide and not a comprehensive reference.